CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 https://developer.android.com/studio

-The current version is Android Studio Electric Eel (2022.1.1 Patch 2).
+The current version is Android Studio Giraffe, 2023.3.1, but newer versions are available.

 ### Intellij:
 If you want to try IntelliJ, make sure that your IntelliJ has the Android Support plugin installed; it should have been installed on the original download, but check anyway.
 Choose Preferences (or File-> Settings) -> Plugins, and click on the Installed tab.
 You should see Android Support already installed; if not, IntelliJ will prompt you to install it.